 Being a convicted felon in Nevada brings several disadvantages.
 Among them are:

-- Prospective employers may disqualify job applicants who have felonies on their background check.
+- Prospective employers may disqualify you if you have felonies on your background check.

-- Various state licensing boards may deny certification to people who have been convicted of felonies.
+- Various state licensing boards may deny certification to you if you have been convicted of felonies.

-- Convicted felons may not possess, own or use firearms.7
+- You may not possess, own or use firearms.7

 - Having a felony count as a strike on Nevada’s equivalent of the Three Strikes Law.9

-- Felonies cannot be sealed from the defendant’s criminal record for at least two-to-ten years after the case is closed.
+- Felonies cannot be sealed from your criminal record for at least two-to-ten years after the case is closed.
 There are some felonies such as sexual offenses that can never be sealed.
-And sealing a felony record does not automatically restore the defendant’s right to bear arms.
+Plus, sealing a felony record does not restore your right to bear arms.

 So having a felony reduced to a misdemeanor would avoid all of these problems.
-Furthermore, most misdemeanors may be sealed from a criminal record only one or two years after the case has closed, and the waiting time for gross misdemeanors is usually two years.10 Read more about sealing criminal records.
+Furthermore, most misdemeanors may be sealed from a criminal record only one or two years after the case has closed (though the wait is seven years for DUI and battery domestic violence), and the waiting time for gross misdemeanors is two years.10 Read more about sealing criminal records.

 Legal References